Reference re Remuneration of Judges of the Provincial Court: Rehearing

 The 1997 Reference caused numerous challenges regarding the creation of compensation committees.
 Some governments needed more time to establish and consult them.
 Moreover, by finding provincial courts were not independent because salary commissions were not used, the Reference seemed to imply criminal law decisions by provincial courts were invalid under section 11(d), since defendants were not tried before independent tribunals.
 Consequently, the governments of Alberta, Manitoba and Prince Edward Island turned to the Court again.
 In Re Remuneration of Judges (No. 2) (1998), Lamer for a unanimous court decided that necessity dictated that dependent provincial courts be deemed acceptable for the time being.
 Also as a result of the second decision, the requirement for commissions did not become binding until September 18, 1998.

 Aftermath

-Notably, the reference had the effect of damaging the reputation of the judicial system.
-The outcome affecting remuneration has been seen as being motivated by greed.
-As one academic wrote, the judiciary's "integrity has been tarnished by the perception of self-interest and bias".
-This author also claimed that a resulting 35% raise for federal judges has led to burdensome taxes.
-Another scholar wrote that the reference "demonstrates that judges can be audacious, greedy and jealous".
-This scholar said judges' standard of living prior to the reference was already good, and that provincial judges only seemed to want the same pay as federal judges.

 Scholars have offered various specific critiques for the majority opinion.
 Among these was that it was self-contradictory.
 The request that government reasons should be rational and legitimate seemed to ask for two separate things, namely reasonableness and correctness.
 Rationality allows for government reasons to be accepted if they are not overly flawed, even if courts disagree with them.
 Legitimacy, meanwhile, implies government decisions should be correct, i.e., consistent with commission recommendations.
 Professor Peter Hogg objected to the notion that governments and judges cannot directly negotiate.
 He wrote that "It assumes that there is a real possibility that judges would violate their oath of office and decide cases wrongly (for example, by convicting an innocent person or imposing an unduly harsh penalty) in order to obtain some (highly speculative and likely trivial) advantage at the negotiating table."